Case study brief: Working in partnership with Shaw Trust Accessibility Services

 - Accredit – once development work is complete and the website is accessible, you will adhere to AA accessibility rating and be awarded a Shaw Trust accreditation.

 This was entirely focused on the customer journey, allowing customers to pay one price and get an accreditation, dealing with one account manager, despite the interaction of two different organisations.
-At the moment, it’s one of the UK’s first end-to-end accessibility solution that involves both real-life disabled testers and experienced web developers and project managers.
+At the moment, it’s one of the UK’s first end-to-end accessibility solution that involves both real-life disabled testers and experienced web designer, developers, content writers and project managers.